adamsp/speakman-website/source/_posts/2015-08-30-automating-ios-build-numbers.markdown

 - fails to consider different schemes and special behaviour you may want for those
 - doesn't push the tag to remote

-These are all things we can fix (either through process or further automation) - I'll go over these fixes in a later post.
+These are all things we can fix (either through process or further automation) - ~~I'll go over these fixes in a later post~~.

+**Edit Feb 22nd 2016:** Well, I never got around to fixing the above caveats.
+I'm no longer with Bridgit, and never had the chance to fix the above (with the exception of the schemes issue).
+My entire time with Bridgit I was either the sole iOS developer, or at least the only person doing releases - so I didn't have to worry about conflicts.
+My recommendation is to simply use the current epoch for build numbers (which you can acquire through `date +"%s"`), and to have a dedicated build/release machine.

+For dealing with schemes, if I recall correctly I had 4 schemes - Debug, Development, Staging, Release.
+Each of these had a regular build configuration, and an archive configuration.
+I'd only increment build numbers if the build configuration name included "Archive", otherwise I'd bail out (avoiding incrementing the build number every time you ran the app on the simulator!).
+We also used these configurations to enable analytics only on archive.